bradparker/bradparker.com/site/content/posts/2020-01-27-getting-close-to-the-conceptual-metal.md

 >
 ```

+That was quite a whirlwind.

 ***

-That was quite a whirlwind.
+In this particular case I _know_ I really shouldn't be surprised that I could write my program with (more or less) only lambdas.
+Lambda calculus is ["a universal model of computation"](https://en.wikipedia.org/wiki/Lambda_calculus) after all.
+I also shouldn't be surprised that it's so natural to translate into Haskell as it's based on a [lambda calculus](https://gitlab.haskell.org/ghc/ghc/blob/master/docs/core-spec/core-spec.pdf) at the end of the day.
+But, for me, there's something to be gained by really spending time with the implications of those facts.

 In this post I really wanted to focus on the wonder I feel when being able to _use_ abstract notions like lambda calculus to write runnable programs.
 My hope is that by writing this I might help someone find something they find wonderful, and encourage them to explore it.

 One possible avenue, which I might go into in a future post, is this: the above program still makes use of some pre-defined Haskell datatypes like `Bool`, `Natural`, `[a]` and `Char`.
 Does it have to?
 Could we build those entirely out of lambdas too?
 How far can we go?